Outpatient Drug Rehab Program

-According to the National Institute on Drug Abuse, outpatient rehab therapy is a type of substance abuse treatment that helps individuals overcome their addictions by routinely visiting a mental health facility or behavioral counselor.
-The flexibility associated with outpatient rehab allows individuals suffering from alcohol and drug addictions to receive therapy that works around their schedules.
+According to the National Institute on Drug Abuse, outpatient rehab therapy is a type of addiction treatment that helps individuals overcome their addictions by routinely visiting a mental health facility or behavioral counselor.
+The flexibility associated with outpatient treatment allows individuals suffering from alcohol and drug addictions to receive therapy that works around their schedules.

-Outpatient rehab is a great first step for individuals who are ready to embark on their recovery journey.
+Outpatient addiction treatment is a great first step for individuals who are ready to embark on their recovery journey.
 In outpatient rehab at Free by the Sea, people suffering from alcohol and drug addictions will be evaluated by professionals.
 Our therapists will then develop a personalized treatment plan developed for the patient.
+Additionally, medical professionals at our Washington outpatient rehabilitation center will determine if outpatient treatment is the right fit for the individual.
+If it isn’t, then he or she will require the supervised care associated with residential treatment programs.

-Partial hospitalization outpatient treatment is for people who suffer from serious psychological conditions and reside in a stable home environment.
-Patients in this treatment usually have three to five sessions a week, lasting 4-6 hours each.
-Therapy and counseling services are commonly combined with other therapies or as a continuing service for people discharged from inpatient programs.
+Partial hospitalization outpatient addiction treatment is for people who suffer from serious mental health disorders and reside in a stable home environment.
+Patients in this addiction treatment usually have three to five sessions a week, lasting 4-6 hours each.
+In addition, therapy and counseling services combine with other therapies or work as a continuing service for people discharged from inpatient programs.

-At Free by the Sea, we offer all three structures of outpatient therapy to our patients.
-Our outpatient rehab is a suitable treatment program for individuals suffering from mild to moderate alcohol and drug addiction.
+At Free by the Sea, we offer all three structures of outpatient drug rehab to our patients.
+Our outpatient treatment program is a suitable treatment program for individuals suffering from mild to moderate drug and alcohol addiction.
 It is important to remember that substance addiction is a disease that affects the brain.
-This disease causes individuals to lose the capability to resist using alcohol or drugs.
+Additionally, this disease causes individuals to lose the capability to resist using alcohol or drugs.

-Thus, outside intervention is commonly required for people suffering from alcohol and/or drug addictions.
-Outpatient rehab in treatment centers in Washington allows persons to seek the help they need from medical professionals.
+Thus, outside intervention is commonly required for people suffering from drug and alcohol addictions.
+Outpatient drug rehab in addiction treatment centers in Washington allows persons to seek the help they need from medical professionals.
 It also allows patients to maintain a routine lifestyle in regards to work, school, and family and friend commitments.

 What Addictions Does Outpatient Rehab Treat?